 Also, many tourists and some residents here in Lee County and around Southwestern Florida use sunscreen with micro-beads.
 We cannot stress enough how much trouble these are for your plumbing system, not to mention your local environment in general.

-Since Lee County Plumbing & Well Service LLC has been serving Lee, Hendry, Charlotte and Collier counties here in Florida (our full-service plumbing contractor company was founded in 2000) we’ve been called for many dire emergency plumbing situations where a little minor maintenance would have prevented a lot of major replacements.
+Since Lee County Plumbing & Well Service has been serving Lee, Hendry, Charlotte and Collier counties here in Florida (our full-service plumbing contractor company was founded in 2000) we’ve been called for many dire emergency plumbing situations where a little minor maintenance would have prevented a lot of major replacements.
 Cleaning your plumbing system’s drains is always Recommendation No. 1.

 We perform a lot of re-pipe work here in Southwest Florida, sometimes for those older homes around Fort Myers, sometimes for fairly new construction in Cape Coral, sometimes for commercial tourist spots out on Pine and Sanibel.
 A lot of that repiping wouldn’t be necessary with a plumbing pro on a regular maintenance schedule.

-A little prevention goes a long way, and the best way for great money-saving preventive maintenance is to call us, Lee County Plumbing & Well Service LLC, at 239-464-6150 anywhere in Southwest Florida.
+A little prevention goes a long way, and the best way for great money-saving preventive maintenance is to call us, Lee County Plumbing & Well Service, at 239-464-6150 anywhere in Southwest Florida.
 Let us take care of the little things like regular drain cleaning maintenance, so it’s less likely we’ll need to talk about big things like re-piping and replacements.